Pasture: This is a piece of land on which forage crops grow.

 Artificial pastures

-this is also referred to as established or sown pasture is a piece of land that is where grasses and legumes are cultivated and managed by man to be fed by livestock.
+This is also referred to as established or sown pasture is a piece of land that is where grasses and legumes are cultivated and managed by man to be fed by livestock.

-CHARACTERISTICS FEATURES OF ARTIFICIAL PASTURES
+CHARACTERISTICS AND FEATURES OF ARTIFICIAL PASTURES

-• It contains high quality grass and legumes
+• It contains high-quality grass and legumes

 • It contains no weed.